flatcar-archive/flatcar-docs/os/booting-on-rackspace.md

   <div class="tab-content coreos-docs-image-table">
     <div class="tab-pane" id="alpha">
       <div class="channel-info">
         <p>The Alpha channel closely tracks master and is released frequently.
 The newest versions of system libraries and utilities will be available for testing.
-The current version is Container Linux {{site.alpha-channel}}.</p>
+The current version is Flatcar Linux {{site.alpha-channel}}.</p>
         <p>The following command can be used to determine the image IDs for Alpha:</p>
         <pre>supernova production image-list | grep 'CoreOS (Alpha)'</pre>
       </div>
     </div>
     <div class="tab-pane" id="beta">
       <div class="channel-info">
         <p>The Beta channel consists of promoted Alpha releases.
-The current version is Container Linux {{site.beta-channel}}.</p>
+The current version is Flatcar Linux {{site.beta-channel}}.</p>
         <p>The following command can be used to determine the image IDs for Beta:</p>
         <pre>supernova production image-list | grep 'CoreOS (Beta)'</pre>
       </div>
     </div>
     <div class="tab-pane active" id="stable">
       <div class="channel-info">
         <p>The Stable channel should be used by production clusters.
-Versions of Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
-The current version is Container Linux {{site.stable-channel}}.</p>
+Versions of Flatcar Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Flatcar Linux {{site.stable-channel}}.</p>
         <p>The following command can be used to determine the image IDs for Stable:</p>
         <pre>supernova production image-list | grep 'CoreOS (Stable)'</pre>
       </div>